 8. Clean & Wax

-For this project I opted to wax polish the wood using dark stain beeswax.
-I always use beeswax, and never the silicone furniture waxes.
-Beeswax is long lasting and gives the wood good protection; whereas the silicone furniture waxes don’t.
+For this project, I opted to wax polish the wood using dark stain beeswax.
+I always use beeswax, and never silicone furniture waxes.
+Beeswax is long-lasting and gives the wood good protection whereas silicone furniture waxes don’t.
 With silicone waxes, once the oil dries it loses its shine, and the silicone oil attracts the dust, which means you end up forever dusting and polishing; while with beeswax, a quick occasional wipe over is all that’s required.

 So the simple steps I took to clean and wax the multipurpose housing and filing tray unit were:-

-- Use a cloth to quickly wipe the unit over with white spirit, to clean off all the lose sawdust; and leave for 30 minutes to dry.
+- Use a cloth to quickly wipe the unit over with white spirit to clean off all the loose sawdust.
+Leave for 30 minutes to dry.

 - Apply the beeswax with a yellow duster, rubbing it into the wood grain; and leave for 15 minutes to soak in.